¸£Àû±ÆÕ¾

 For more information about this department, including contact information, visit the .

 The Joint NC State/UNC AshevilleÌý·¡²Ô²µ¾±²Ô±ð±ð°ù¾±²Ô²µÌýMechatronics curriculum (JEM) combines the best that two nationally recognized universities have to offer.
-From NC State ¸£Àû±ÆÕ¾ comes the engineering component comprising course work from the Departments of Mechanical and Aerospace Engineering (MAE), Electrical and Computer Engineering (ECE), and mechatronics courses taught by NC State ¸£Àû±ÆÕ¾ faculty on the campus of the ¸£Àû±ÆÕ¾ of North Carolina Asheville.
-From UNC Asheville comes a Humanities and Social Science component with a rich liberal arts foundation and mechatronics courses taught by UNC Asheville staff.ÌýHands-on laboratories are integral to the engineering course work.ÌýAs an NC State site-based engineering program, students must attend classes on the campus of UNC Asheville.
+From NC State ¸£Àû±ÆÕ¾ comes the engineering component comprising course work from the Departments of Mechanical and Aerospace Engineering (MAE), Electrical and Computer Engineering (ECE), and Mechatronics courses taught by NC State ¸£Àû±ÆÕ¾ faculty on the campus of UNC Asheville.
+From UNC Asheville comes the core engineering classes like calculus and physics, based in a rich liberal arts and sciences foundation.ÌýHands-on laboratories are integral to the engineering course work.ÌýAs an NC State site-based engineering program, students must attend classes on the campus of UNC Asheville.
 Transfer students should contact the program office in Asheville for information about the transfer of courses from other educational institutions.

-Mechatronics engineering is a unique,Ìýinterdisciplinary field of study drawing on coursework in mechanical engineering, electrical engineering, and computer science.
-A vast array of products and systems incorporate aspects of each of these disciplinesÌý - in varying degreesÌý - and the program goal is to produce graduates with significant proficiency in each to participate successfully in design efforts.
-Through mechatronics engineering, new avenues of thinking and design can greatly enhance the utility, performance, and efficiency of modern machinery.
+Mechatronics Engineering is a unique,Ìýinterdisciplinary field of study drawing on coursework in Mechanical Engineering, Electrical Engineering, and Computer Science.
+A vast array of products and systems incorporate aspects of each of these disciplines, in varying degrees, and the program goal is to produce graduates with significant proficiency in each to participate successfully in design efforts.
+Through Mechatronics engineering, new avenues of thinking and design can greatly enhance the utility, performance, and efficiency of modern machinery.

 Program Educational Objectives